magento/merchdocs/src/sales/checkout-address-search.md

    If necessary, clear the **Use system value** checkbox to make this change.

-   When the customer's number of saved addresses meets or exceeds this limit, the page displays either the default address (if the customer has one) or "No address selected" with the _Change Address_ option.
+   When the customer's number of saved addresses meets or exceeds this limit, the page displays either the default address (if the customer has one) or _No address selected_ with the _Change Address_ option.
 The default limit is `10`.

 1. Click <span class="btn">Save Config</span>.